Department of Agriculture, Water and the Environment – Agri-Business Expansion Initiative

 Key elements of the initiative include new one-on-one exporter support services, greater access to market intelligence, and matched grants for government and industry associations to work together on market expansion.
 The Agricultural Trade and Market Access Cooperation (ATMAC) Program is open for applications that "help Australia's agricultural sector to open, improve and maintain access to overseas markets by building stronger, mutually beneficial relationships with trading partners, neighbouring countries and international organisations".

-For more information on the Agri-business Expansion Initiative see https://www.agriculture.gov.au/market-access-trade/agri-business-expansion.
+For more information on the Agri-business Expansion Initiative, visit www.agriculture.gov.au/market-access-trade/agri-business-expansion.

 One of the most significant threats to Australian seafood exporters is the current lack of market diversification.

-Dependence upon a few Asian export markets carries significant commercial risk as was evident during the Severe Acute Respiratory Syndrome (SARS) outbreak in 2003 and more recently the COVID-19 outbreak.
-The Australian seafood industry is increasingly looking to further develop alternative global export markets such as the United Kingdom, the European Union, the United States and India in order to minimise risk exposure.
+Dependence on limited Asian export markets carries significant commercial risk as was evident during the Severe Acute Respiratory Syndrome (SARS) outbreak in 2003 and more recently the COVID-19 outbreak.
+The Australian seafood sector is increasingly looking to further develop alternative global export markets such as the United Kingdom, the European Union, the United States and India in order to minimise risk exposure.

-In 2019-20 seafood exports totalled $1.4 billion or around half of the total value of production.2 Seafood exports were down 8 per cent on the previous year largely as a result of the effect of the COVID-19 upon global trade in the second half of the reporting period and ongoing trade tensions with China.
+In 2019-20, seafood exports totalled $1.4 billion or about half of the total value of production.2 Seafood exports were down eight per cent on the previous year largely as a result of the effect of COVID-19 on global trade in the second half of the reporting period and ongoing trade tensions with China.

 Four key export markets accounted for 84 per cent of total Australian edible and non-edible seafood exports in 2019-20.
 (See figure 1.)
 They included:

 - Japan $215 million (15 per cent)